securesandesh/securesandesh/README.md

 <h1>Hi, I'm Sandesh! <br/><a href="https://github.com/securesandesh"></a> <a href="https://www.linkedin.com/in/sandesh2/">Cybersecurity Professional</a></h1>

 # Sandesh-Cybersecurity-Portfolio
-> Modul 1-8 are inspired by Google.
-Please visit this [link](https://www.coursera.org/google-certificates/cybersecurity-certificate) for further information.
+> Azure: Create a Virtual Machine and Deploy a Web Server.
+Please visit this [link](https://coursera.org/share/24436e6d0a57e709ff0a33bf569d8ce1) for further information.
 More are to come, stay tuned!

 > Please make sure you include the original MIT license.

 ## Professional Statements
 I am Sandesh Kumar.
 I am an Senior Application Support Analyst at Scotiabank.
 I provide IT technical support (Azure, Intune, Exchange, Entra ID), database extraction (SQL), and cyber security support.
-During a remote internship at a leading US supplier, I had the opportunity to serve as both Technical Support and Team Leader of the Sourcing Team.
-In addition, I completed the IBM Engagement Specialist program to enhance my interpersonal skills.
-Furthermore, I completed nine cybersecurity virtual programs with ANZ, Datacom, Mastercard, AIG, Tata Consultancy, Telstra, and more.

 Recently, I completed the Google IT Support and Cybersecurity Professional Certificate to pursue my passion for technology and Cybersecurity.
 The Google IT Support and Cybersecurity Professional Certificate have prepared me for industry-ready jobs.
 My ultimate goal is to become a Security Analyst.
 This role suits me because I have strong analytical abilities, persistence, eagerness to learn, a can-do attitude, problem-solving skills, and communication skills to address problems and emerging threats.